IppClub/Dora-SSR/Docs/blog/2024-3-25-indie-game-made-so-hard.md

    Multilingual Playground!
 </p>

 Programming in various languages is exhilarating, as each language offers unique programming philosophies and design principles.
 For scripting complex and dynamic game mechanics, I prefer using languages that are succinct and expressive.
-Yuescript, translatable to Lua, fulfills this need beautifully.
+YueScript, translatable to Lua, fulfills this need beautifully.
 Over time, as I developed more with my Dora SSR engine, I integrated languages like Teal (which adds static typing to Lua), TypeScript (for enhanced code hints and checks), JSX, and XML (for descriptive, componentized development).
 Each scripting language shines in specific game development contexts and seamlessly inter-operates through translation to Lua.
 Beyond Lua-based extensions, the Dora SSR engine also experiments with supporting diverse scripting languages via the WASM virtual machine, such as Rust and upcoming support for C++ and Go, balancing performance with runtime expansibility.

 ## Innovating with Game Engines